Population fluctuation of the pineapple mealybug in two pineapple (Ananas comosus [L.] Merr.) varieties in Huimanguillo Tabasco, Mexico

 Keywords

-Design/Methodology/Approach: This study was carried out in two pineapple producing localities in the municipality of Huimanguillo, Tabasco.
-The varieties studied were MD2 and Cabezona.
-The seasonal distribution and infestation percentage was determined in both localities and for both varieties from January to June 2021.
-Forty plants were randomly sampled per month in a 4-ha area per locality.
-Roots, stems, basal leaves, and fruits were examined at the plant level.
+Design/Methodology/Approach: The present study was carried out in two pineapples producing localities MD2 and cabezona varieties in the municipality of Huimanguillo, Tabasco The seasonal distribution and percentage of infestation were determined in both localities/varieties from January to June 2021.
+Monthly, 40 plants were sampled at random, in an area of 4 ha per locality.
+At the plant level, roots, stems, and leaves of the base of the plant and fruits were checked for the presence of this mealybug.

-Conclusions: D. brevipes is mostly distributed in the lower parts of the plant.
-To determine the population fluctuation, predict the total number of insects per plant, and establish their temporal and spatial distribution, the entire production cycle must be considered, as well as the climatic parameters, in order to develop a targeted control strategy on dates of moderate abundance.
+Findings/Conclusions: D. brevipes was found to feed more on basal leaves and stems.
+To obtain population dynamics and predict the total number of insects per plant and their temporal and spatial distribution, the entire production cycle must be considered together with the climatic parameters, to create a control strategy directed at the dates of moderate abundance.